google-research/google-research/smu/query_sqlite.md

     Implementation note of interest: `--bond_lengths_csv` creates a EmpiricalLengthDistribution for each atom type pair. `--bond_lengths` creates a FixedWindowLengthDistribution for each given pair to replace the EmpiricalLengthDistribution

-* `--bond_topology_csv` The CSV file `bond_topology.csv` provided in the download mapping topologies to a bond topology id.
-Must be provided to do geometry based searches.

 * `--topology_query_smiles` To do a geometry based search, you then provide a comma separated list of SMILES strings specifying the geometry to search.
 Note that if `--bond_lengths` are not given, this will return the same conformers as `--smiles`.

 ### How does this work internally?